 Class Peer Mediation - supporting new and vulnerable children in their classes.
 Promoting empathy, inclusiveness and self-esteem.

-Peer Mediators, Mentors and Buddies are given training and are monitored by the School Counsellor.
+Peer Mediators, Mentors and Buddies are given training.

 Restorative Justice - is often used, being an innovative approach to dealing with inappropriate and harmful behaviour focusing on building and repairing peer relationships rather than managing and controlling behaviour.